 The morning after the party, one of his friends, Joe (Max Greenfield), finds Al with Cassie’s dead body beside him.
 He makes a panicking Al calm down before helping him cremate Cassie in secret.
 The subsequent missing person investigation doesn’t go anywhere.
 Ryan, seemingly the only person who knew where Cassie was going that night, lies to the cops.
 He knows that if he tells the truth about this, that video will eventually come to light as well, jeopardizing his position at his workplace and in society.

 This could have been the end of the film, with Cassie being yet another victim of a culture that seems to overwhelmingly support the perpetrator.
-It didn’t, because she had contingency plans.
-Before going to Al’s bachelor party, she sent a mail to Jordan, telling him where she was going and asking him to give all the content of the mail to the police if she goes missing.
+It didn’t because she had contingency plans.
+Before going to Al’s bachelor party, she sent a letter to Jordan, telling him where she was going and asking him to give all the contents of the mail to the police if she went missing.
 After Al’s wedding, the police arrive and arrest him, while Ryan receives several scheduled messages from Cassie.

 Brilliant as she was, she knew that her death was always a possibility when she decided to go to the cabin where the party was being hosted.
-She accepted the risk, even counted on it, so she can bring justice to the person who destroyed her friend’s life.
+She accepted the risk and even counted on it so she could bring justice to the person who destroyed her friend’s life.
 Each of her act of retribution is represented by the addition of a vertical mark to her tally.
 When she arrives at the cabin, it’s only the fourth mark.
 The horizontal slash denoting her fifth act of retribution appears after the police arrive at the wedding.

 As she tells Ryan in the scheduled message, this is the real ending and signs off for both herself and Nina.
 Her final act of vengeance is quite symbolic as well.
 Cassie doesn’t wear her part of the heart pendant that day, but of Nina’s.
 When the police locate the place where Joe and Al cremated her, they find the necklace.
 This helps them identify her remains, which ultimately leads to Al’s arrest.
 In death, she ensures that Nina has a role to play in punishing her rapist.